Nat17-Hue/Carbon-Site-Builder---https-SustainableOfferProject/_posts/2024-7-29-AI-and-the-environment.md

 ---
-title: AI and the Environment
+# AI and the Environment
 date: 2024-07-29
 description: Digital sustainability game
 categories: